yaelezra/MNIST-object-localization/README.md

 # MNIST-object-localization

-In this project I used the MNIST dataset to build an object localization network.
+In this project I used the MNIST dataset to build an object classification+localization network.

 First, the MNIST 28X28 images were placed in bigger images 50X50.